To live vigorously and luxuriantly, to flourish

 As electrolytes, magnesium and potassium are essential to fluid balance in the body.
 This makes them essential minerals for healthy blood pressure.
 Magnesium is also the body’s main alkalizing mineral.
 If magnesium is depleted, the body draws calcium out of the bones to alkalize the system.
 Excess calcium can then deposit in the muscles causing cramps and muscle wasting.
 Excess calcium in the heart will cause irregular heart beat and raised blood pressure.

 Manganese, a trace mineral and essential nutrient, helps the body metabolize protein and carbohydrates, participates in the production of sex hormones, and catalyzes the synthesis of fatty acids and cholesterol.
 Manganese also increases the levels of superoxide dismutase (SOD), the enzyme responsible for protecting mitochondria against oxidative stress.
-Finally, manganese is essential for the production of proline, and amino acid that allows collagen to form, thus allowing for healthy skin and proper wound-healing.
+Finally, manganese is essential for the production of proline, an amino acid that allows collagen to form, thus allowing for healthy skin and proper wound-healing.

 Check out these great recipes: